biati-digital/alfred-calculate-anything/README.md

 ```

 ## Configuration

 You can easily configure the workflow simply by opening Alfred and typing **calculate configure** you will see a list of all the available options to configure the workflow, select the option you want and press enter then simply enter your value and again press enter to save it.
 Check the following gif if you have doubts.

 <p align="center">
 <img src="./assets/config.gif">
 </p>

 ## Updates

 Starting from version 1.0.5 automatic updates were implemente, you will be notified if a new update is available or if you prefer you can launch Alfred and type **calculate update** to check for updates.

 ## Performance

 For Currency, Percentages and Units this workflow will only process the query if it begins with a digit and it has at least 3 characters, it's really fast.
 Time and VAT have a keyword because those are not often used.

 ## Acknowledge

 This workflow could not be possible without:

 - [Convertor](https://github.com/olifolkerd/convertor) with some modifications
 - [currency-converter-php](https://github.com/ojhaujjwal/currency-converter-php) for ExchangeRatesIo
 - [OneUpdater](https://www.alfredforum.com/topic/9224-oneupdater-—-update-workflows-with-a-single-node/) Automatic updates for Alfred Workflows

 ## Changelog

+### 1.0.6

+- New: pixels, em, rem, pt calculations example: 12px or 12px to em or 12px to rem or 12px to pt
+- New: Added today + X workdays
+- Updated translations
+- Fixed currency now works correctly with decimals and commas
+- Fixed some units conversion not working

 ### 1.0.5

 - New: Added new way to configure the workflow
 - New: Added OneUpdated for automatic updates
 - Fixed percentage calculation error